wayne9598/Dodging-Game/README.md

 # Dodging game

-A simple game created with JavaScript to see how fast if your reaction speed!
+A simple game created with Python to see how fast if your reaction speed!

 # Requirements